-- Undertake an individualized safety and risk analysis, which determines whether the presence of respondent poses an immediate threat to the physical health or safety of any individual within the Quinnipiac community; - Provide respondent with notice of alleged conduct; and - Provide respondent with notice of removal and information about how to challenge the removal.
+- undertake an individualized safety and risk analysis, which determines whether the presence of respondent poses an immediate threat to the physical health or safety of any individual within the Quinnipiac community; - provide respondent with notice of alleged conduct; and - provide respondent with notice of removal and information about how to challenge the removal.

-Respondents may challenge a removal in writing within three days of the removal.
-The Title IX coordinator or designee shall evaluate the emergency removal by considering a) the possible threat to the physical health or safety to individuals within the Quinnipiac community and b) the reliability of the available information about the reported incident.
+Respondents may challenge a removal in writing within 3 days of the removal.
+The Title IX coordinator or designee shall evaluate the emergency removal by considering 1) the possible threat to the physical health or safety of individuals within the Quinnipiac community and 2) the reliability of the available information about the reported incident.